Triggers API

 Asynchronous (Fire and Forget)

-• The automation runs asynchronously in the background
+• Run the automation asynchronously in the background

-• Results are not directly returned via the API call
+• Don’t return results directly via the API call

-• Best for long-running automations or when immediate response isn’t required
+• Are best for long-running automations or when immediate response isn’t required

 Synchronous (Wait for Result)